mjf1406/DidgYa/README.md

     - added duration to `createDidgYa()`
     - added inputs to `clickDidgYa()`
     - need to make sure duplicate names cannot be added
+- 2024/1/26
+    - added icon to show where the DidgYa is stored
+    - created `cloudDatabase.js` and `localDatabase.js` in prep for pushing data to the DB if they user decides to register and for showing which DidgYas are stored locally and which are stored in the cloud.
 - 2024/1/25
     - added emoji to `createDidgYa()`
     - added elapsed time to DidgYas with `duration = true`